The Barbara and Patrick Roche Center for Catholic Education

 The Roche Center at the 2014 NCEA Annual Conference

 Staff from The Roche Center will be attending the Annual National Catholic Educational Association's (NCEA) Conference in Pittsburgh from April 22nd - April 24th.
 Staff members and doctoral students will be leading sessions on the Two-Way Immersion Network of Catholic Schools, The Jesuit High School Study, and The National Standards and Benchmarks for Effective Catholic Elementary and Secondary Schools.
-For a complete list of Roche Center Sessions, please click here.
+Please use this link for a complete list of Roche Center Sessions.

 The Chronicle features an article on the innovative programs sponsored by The Roche Center and how Catholic school leaders are using the new resources they gain and the relationships they foster to transform their schools.
 The Boston College Chronicle